 - The short term of Erta Ale serves as the english language name for this spellbinding creation of naturally occurring geological forces.
 Like many such incredible features around the globe, it does have another, previously used moniker, though.

-- It orgininally bore the name of Irta’ale in the native language of the indigenous population of its region.
+- It orginally bore the name of Irta’ale in the native language of the indigenous population of its region.
 The commonly used title for the feature translates as smoking mountain.
-It comes from the native tongue of the local Indigenous People, the Afar.
+It comes from the ancient tongue of the local Indigenous People, the Afar.

 - Obviously, the original inhabitants of the area have known of its existence for untold centuries.
 It’s unclear precisely when the first non-natives first spotted it, though.
 But, reports of sightings by various European explorers date back to the 16th century.

 - Those reports, however, only mentioned the volcano itself.
 The most remarkable individual characteristic of the mountain, though, wasn’t reported until 1960!
 It’s believed that this, an extraordinary lava lake, formed about 107 years ago.